 Ontario recommends mRNA vaccines as the preferred vaccine for all Ontarians.
-However. individuals 18 and older who have contraindications such as a confirmed allergy to components of the mRNA vaccines or who decline an mRNA vaccine may receive a viral vector vaccine (Janssen or AstraZeneca / COVISHIELD vaccine) with informed consent.
-The Province has a limited supply of viral vector vaccines.
-Pharmacies should work with their public health unit to determine how eligible individuals (as defined below) can receive these vaccines.
+However, individuals 18 and older who have contraindications such as a confirmed allergy to components of the mRNA vaccines or who are not able or willing to receive an mRNA vaccine may receive the Novavax, Inc. COVID-19 vaccine (NuvaxovidTM) if they do not have a contraindication to the Nuvaxovid vaccine.
+A viral vector vaccine (Janssen or AstraZeneca / COVISHIELD vaccine) should only be offered to individuals 18 and older without contraindications to the viral vector vaccine when all other authorized COVID-19 vacines are contraindicated, with informed consent.
+The Province has a limited supply of NuvaxovidTM and viral vector vaccines.
+Pharmacies should work with their public health unit to determine how eligible individuals (as defined below) can receive these vaccines3.